-The ability to spot talent is an essential skill all recruiters should possess, particularly in the ongoing war for talent where employment rates are at an all-time high.
+The ability to spot talent is an essential skill all recruiters should possess.
 When you’re fighting off competitors and other industries trying to lure away your talent, it can be easy to lose sight of exactly what you’re looking for in a candidate.
 However, clues to finding the sales person for your team start as soon as you receive their CV, which makes it vital to pay close attention to what candidates are putting forward.

 Finding the right person for your team can be a daunting process, but we can help you to discover what to look out when recruiting sales talent.
 Here’s where to start:

 A good candidate will sell themselves to you

 A sales person should be skilled in not only selling products and services, but also their own abilities and attributes.
 Good candidates will be showcasing how they fit into the role and your company right from the moment they hit apply.
 They do this in several ways.
 Firstly, their CV should be tailored to the role you’re advertising.
 This includes highlighting the experience and skills they think are most relevant to your organisation, which can be demonstrated further through their cover letter.
 This is where you can let your enthusiasm for the position shine through, and where you can demonstrate your understanding of the advertised role and how you can add value.
 Strong cover letters will portray not only a sales person’s abilities, but also their character.
 A good sales person will be confident and present themselves in a way that is relevant to the role and your company.
 If they can’t sell themselves to you, they may not be able to sell your products.